neekhilsingh/doc-scanner-ocr/README.md

 ### 1. Image Preprocessing

 The input image is resized first to make processing faster.

 It is then converted to grayscale and blurred using Gaussian blur.

-After that, Canny edge detection is used to identify strong edges in the image.
-These edges help in finding the document boundary.
+Canny edge detection is applied to find strong edges in the image.
+These edges help in locating the boundaries of the document.

-This part is handled by:
+This part is mainly handled in:

 ```text
 scanner/preprocessing.py
 ```

-### 2. Finding the Document
+### 2. Document Detection

-The program looks for contours in the edge image.
+After detecting the edges, the program searches for contours.

-It checks the contours to find a suitable four-sided contour.
-Once found, the four points are treated as the corners of the document.
+The contours are checked to find a suitable four-sided contour.
+If one is found, its four points are used as the corners of the document.

 This is mainly handled in: